Emotional Intelligence Coaching Certification (EICC)

 Time Commitment & Investment

-There are six months of programming that include online coursework and live sessions.
-Following that you will continue to work towards your certification by putting your coaching skills into practice with your own client(s).
-You will continue to work with your EI Coach during this time.
-It is possible to complete all of the certification requirements in as few as seven months; however, the exact timeframe is largely dependent on how quickly you complete the various modules and components of the program, including the coaching practicum for which you’ll find and coach 1-2 client(s).
+There are nine months of programming that include online coursework and live, remote sessions, group and 1:1 mentoring sessions, 1:1 and peer coaching, and a practicum in which you will put your EI coaching skills into practice with your own client(s).
+It is possible to complete all of the certification requirements within the same calendar year as you start the program; however, the exact timeframe is largely dependent on how quickly the various modules and components of the program are completed, including the coaching practicum for which you need to find and coach 1-2 client(s).

-The tuition for the program is commensurate with the rigor and level of coaching guidance students receive from certified EI Coaches and BEI Faculty throughout the certification process.
-BEI has created a program whose value from a monetary and educational standpoint far exceeds the cost of tuition.
+The EICC tuition is commensurate with the rigor and level of coaching and training students receive throughout the program.
+The value from a monetary standpoint and number of educational credit hours participants receive (165 credit hrs.) far exceed the overall cost of tuition.

-Those who either do not wish to pursue or aren’t sure yet whether to pursue their EICC certification can register for the modules that are of interest on a standalone basis, as individual courses, provided they have met the pre-requisite(s) to join.
+Those who aren’t yet sure whether to pursue the full EICC program can enroll in the modules that are of interest on a standalone basis, provided pre-requisite(s) have been met.

 FAQs

-Over the last few years, over 3,000 people have expressed interest in going through the EICC program.
-Based on the feedback we received from those interested in obtaining their EI Coaching Certification, we have changed the in-person residency to a remote event.
-While we believe there is tremendous value in an in-person format for the residencies, we realize much has changed in people’s personal and work lives as well as financial circumstances.
-For that reason, we are offering the residency in this format for our next EICC cohort.
-Should there be enough interest in the future for an in-person format, we are happy to explore offering that option again.
+Based on the feedback we received from those interested in obtaining their EI Coaching Certification, we have the option for a remote residency versus an in-person residency.
+While we believe there is tremendous value in an in-person format for the residencies, we realize much has changed in people’s personal and work lives as well as financial circumstances since the pandemic.
+For that reason, we are now offering the residency in a remote, live format.
+Should there be enough interest in the future for an in-person residency, we are happy to explore offering that option again.

 We Rebranded the Name of Our Company